-- 93. UNHCR places great value on the work of the judiciary in the area of international refugee protection.
-"The value of the judiciary in asylum procedures is not only linked to its independence but also to its role of setting precedent, interpreting the definition, deciding individual cases and establishing procedural standards".87 - 94.
-Annex 4 sets out in summary form some of the recent cases in which Conclusions have been used both by the parties before the court and the judiciary in its reasoning.
+interpreting the definition, deciding individual cases and establishing procedural standards".88

+- 85. The following sets out in summary form some of the recent cases in which Conclusions have been used both by the parties before the court and the judiciary in its reasoning.
 They have been drawn from a range of judicial bodies such as international treaty bodies, regional courts and commissions and national courts.
-Note that the apparent focus on Anglo-Saxon jurisdictions was largely unavoidable due to the availability and accessibility of judgments from common law systems (as opposed to civil law systems). - 95.
-One of the sections of Annex 4 considers the use of ExCom Conclusions in the interpretation of the 1951 Refugee Convention.
-There is a good argument that ExCom Conclusions are to be viewed as 'subsequent agreement between the parties regarding the interpretation of the treaty or the application of its provisions88, pursuant to Article 31(3)(a) Vienna Convention on the Law of Treaties89, making allowance for the distinction between Conclusions expressed in aspirational terms and those expressed as obligations.
+Note that the apparent focus on Anglo-Saxon jurisdictions was largely unavoidable due to the availability and accessibility of judgments from common law systems (as opposed to civil law systems). - One of the sections below considers the use of ExCom Conclusions in the interpretation of the 1951 Refugee Convention.
+There is a good argument that ExCom Conclusions are to be viewed as 'subsequent agreement between the parties regarding the interpretation of the treaty or the application of its provisions89, pursuant to Article 31(3)(a) Vienna Convention on the Law of Treaties90, making allowance for the distinction between Conclusions expressed in aspirational terms and those expressed as obligations.
 This argument may encounter the objection that not all State Parties to the Convention are members of ExCom, nor vice versa.
-But, as Hathaway who adopts a strict positivist approach to the CSR observes, 'the overwhelming majority of the ... states represented on the Executive Committee are parties to the Convention or Protocol, and all state parties are invited to observe and to comment upon draft proposals under consideration by the Executive Committee.
-While this process is no doubt imperfect, it is difficult to imagine in practical terms how subsequent agreement among 145 state parties to the Refugee Convention could more fairly be generated.'90 - 96.
-Some national jurisdictions (e.g. New Zealand) seem more willing to use the Conclusions than others (e.g. Japan).
-Some judgments differentiate between the weight of Conclusions and UNHCR Guidelines, whereas others consider the use of non-binding UNHCR materials more generally.
+But, as Hathaway - who adopts a strict positivist approach to the CSR - observes, 'the overwhelming majority of the ... states represented on the Executive Committee are parties to the Convention or Protocol, and all state parties are invited to observe and to comment upon draft proposals under consideration by the Executive Committee.
+While this process is no doubt imperfect, it is difficult to imagine in practical terms how subsequent agreement among 145 state parties to the Refugee Convention could more fairly be generated.'91 Some national jurisdictions (e.g. New Zealand) seem more willing to use the Conclusions than others (e.g. Japan).
+Some judgments differentiate between the weight of Conclusions and UNHCR Guidelines, whereas others consider the use of non-binding UNHCR materials more generally. - 87.
 The UNHCR Handbook on Determining Refugee Status has already been mentioned above.
 Lord Steyn, in a House of Lords case in 2000, commented that 'Contracting states are obliged to co-operate with UNHCR.
-It is not surprising therefore that the UNHCR Handbook, although not binding on states, has high persuasive authority, and is much relied on
+It is not surprising therefore that the UNHCR Handbook, although not binding on states, has high persuasive authority, and is much relied on by domestic courts and tribunals.'92 - 88.
+Whilst the summary below focuses primarily on direct references to ExCom Conclusions, use of the Handbook is also relevant as it was produced at the request of ExCom in Conclusion No. 8 of 1977.